 I have no aspirations for literary greatness.
 I simply want to write a good story that will entertain the reader.
 I want to get the reader immersed into the story so they see it happening in their minds as they read.

-Tell us more about Heir Apparent.
+Tell us about Resurrection Garden.
 Is it available in print, ebook, and Kindle formats?

 Do you think your writing has improved since your first attempt?
 If so, in what way?

 My writing has undergone a major change from my first attempt.
 In the beginning, my work was a bit derivative.
 A style mish mash of many of the authors I had read and enjoyed.
 It lacked originality in voice.
 That came with practice and much more writing as I developed my own distinctive writer’s voice.
 While I can say now I have been influenced by certain writers, I am not imitative.

 Do you have specific techniques you use to develop the plot and stay on track?

 Certain events seem to pop up that spark my imagination.
 It might direct me to write a story about the Savings & Loan mess that happened in the 1980’s and I will need to build a plot around that.
 From the general background I will develop a theme.
 The theme will guide me in developing the characters and the plot.
 I don’t outline a book as some do.
 I find that I can’t work that way.
 Once I have my characters fleshed out, the crime defined, the background and backstory in my mind, as well as the end I am working toward, the story falls into place as I write.
 Sometimes the characters take off in directions I didn’t plan but they have to stay true to themselves and the story.
 Once I get into a story it is like a movie is running in my head and my job is to get it down so I can show it to the reader.